 There are several ways to get K2 in supplements.
-I sell Australian Emu Oil, the totally natural form of K2, as well as the D3 Complete supplement mentioned above.
-The Walkabout Emu Oil has 3.6 mcg.
+I sell Walkabout Emu Oil, containing the totally natural form of K2, as well as the D3 Complete supplement mentioned above.
+Walkabout Emu Oil has 3.6 mcg.
 K2 as MK-4 per capsule.
 Some use High Vitamin Butter Oil but this heritage Emu Oil has 10 times the amount of K2 in butter oil.
-I also sell the MK-7 version of K2 from ProThera for a more economical option.
+I also sell the patented trans-bond MK-7 version of K2 from OrthoMolecular for a more economical option.

-As for cod, I prefer Rosita fermented cod liver oil liquid (also available in gel caps here) from Corganic.
-Cod oil has the natural and correct forms of A and D as well as the anti-inflammatory DHA found in fish.
+As for cod, I prefer Rosita raw cod liver oil liquid (also available in gel caps here).
+Rosita’s Cod oil has the natural and correct forms of A and D as well as the anti-inflammatory DHA found in fish.
 Other Cod Oil has been stripped of its vitamins and they are added back before bottling.
 These are not the same as the natural form occurring in the fish itself.

 Rosita’s unique cod oil is harvested fresh from true Norwegian cod, not farmed cod, and has a pleasant light taste.
 Here’s some great info on this product and an interview with the Corganic co-founder.
-You’ll find this oil to be quite different from Green Pasture’s.
+You’ll find this oil to be quite different from other brands.

 This is the second in a two-part series on Vitamin K2.
 Read this first article for more on the role of K2 in building strong cheekbones and a roomy dental palate that can hold all 32 adult teeth.
 You can reshape your chin and palate at any age, but having adequate K2 and the right orthodontist as a child can save years of dental work and expense!

-Important: If you take anti-clotting drugs, consult with your doctor about having an induced Vitamin K deficiency, and have a Naturopath support you with the correct dose and form of Vitamin K2.
+Important: If you take anti-clotting drugs, consult with your doctor about having an induced Vitamin K deficiency.
+Have a Naturopath support you with the correct dose and form of Vitamin K2.
 It won’t antidote the anti-coagulants when done properly and will help prevent the greatly increased risk of heart disease that K deficiency can cause.